Meet our Champions

 -

-Yinka Somorin (Ajayi Crowther University, Oyo, Nigeria)
+Yinka Somorin (Ajayi Crowther University, Nigeria)

 I hold a PhD in Microbiology with research experience in antimicrobial resistance, food safety, and One Health.
 I am currently a Visiting Senior Lecturer at Ajayi Crowther University, Nigeria.
 I became a Society Champion to share my excitement for microbiology and have promoted microbiology through school visits, events/demonstrations at science festivals and workshops.
-I joined the Microbiology Society in 2013 and as Co-Chair of the Nigerian Applied Microbiologists Network, I support the career development of Early Career Microbiologists.
+I joined the Microbiology Society in 2013 and as co-Chair of the Nigerian Applied Microbiologists Network, I support the career development of early career microbiologists.

 -